One More Seagull

 Costumes José António Tenente

-Sound Design Nelson Carvalho
+Sound Design Nelson Carvalho and Tiago Correia

 Communication Mafalda Guedes Vaz

-Executive production Luna Rebelo e Sofia Bernardo
+Executive Production Luna Rebelo e Sofia Bernardo

 Production Formiga Atómica